cmitchellMSS/usda-dva/documentation/business-model-canvas.md

 - Rapid Decision Support Analysis

 ## Customer Relations
 Being the most efficient, effective, and customer-focused agency means understanding and integrating the customer experience into the prototype.
-We paid particular attention on the ability to easily gain feedback from target customers and how to develop seamless integrations and experiences.
+We paid particular attention on the ability to easily gain feedback from target users and how to develop seamless integrations and experiences.

 ## Channels
 Focuses on how we reach customers and how to make a product (or prototype) successful.
 For the prototype, it means maximizing existing channels like the website, APIs, and widgets.
 In addition, supplementing awareness using social media, events, and emails/newsletters.